 Accept the plain meaning of God’s Word for what it says!

 Two annual Holy Days remain.
-The sixth festival, the Feast of Tabernacles (also lasting seven days), pictures the last 1,000 years of God’s 7,000-year Plan, when Christ and the resurrected saints will reign on the earth.
-This Feast is described in Leviticus 23:33-35.
-Like the Days of Unleavened Bread, this Feast was to last seven days because it pictured a period of time—1,000 years—instead of a single event such as Passover or Pentecost.
+The sixth festival, the Feast of Tabernacles (also lasting seven days), pictures yet another phase of God’s Plan, when Christ and the resurrected saints will reign on the Earth.
+This Feast is described in Leviticus 23:33-43.
+Like the Days of Unleavened Bread, this Feast was to last seven days because it pictured a period of time instead of a single event such as Passover or Pentecost.

 Leviticus 23:40-41 explains God’s intention regarding how His people should keep this Feast: “…and you shall rejoice before the Lord your God seven days” Verse 41 reiterates that this Feast was commanded as “a statute forever.”

-This festival pictures the Millennium—Christ’s 1,000-year reign on Earth with the saints.
-Exodus 34:22 states that this Feast was to be kept “at the year’s end,” because it begins the culmination of the last great steps within God’s Plan.
+Again, this festival pictures Christ’s reign on Earth with the saints, under the Kingdom of God.
+Exodus 34:22 states that this Feast was to be kept “at the year’s end,” because it foreshadows some of the latter steps within God’s Plan.
 Let’s read this verse: “And you shall observe the feast of weeks, of the firstfruits of wheat harvest, and the feast of ingathering at the year’s end.”

 Recall that Pentecost was the early spring harvest of barley and wheat, with the great fall harvest to follow.
 Notice that the latter is also called “the feast of ingathering.”
 This is when God will begin to literally gather in the vast billions who have not been part of His Plan up to this time.

-The book of Zechariah holds many clues to how the latter stages of God’s Plan will unfold.
-Chapters 12 and 13 describe the world coming to be at one with God after the completion of the seven trumpet plagues of Revelation 8 and 9, and the time of God’s Wrath and punishment upon a rebellious world, which follows.
+The book of Zechariah holds many clues to how certain stages of God’s Plan will unfold.
+Chapters 12 and 13 describe the world coming to be at one with God.

 Now notice Zechariah 14:9, 11: “And the Lord shall be king over all the earth: in that day shall there be one Lord, and His name one…And men shall dwell in it, and there shall be no more utter destruction; but Jerusalem shall be safely inhabited.”